-In this guide, we’ll show you which entry level tech jobs will net you an excellent salary, even if you have little to no experience.
-We’ve examined Glassdoor’s salary charts and have the facts and figures to point you in the right direction.
+In this guide, we’ll show you which entry-level tech jobs will get you an excellent salary, even if you have little to no experience.
+See which transferable skills you can use to get a job in tech and find an entry-level role that works for you.

-Entry level means a job you can start with little to no experience at all.
-These are the jobs you are likely to get right after graduating college or even with just a coding bootcamp certification.
-Many entry level IT jobs are available to help anyone with the right technical skills gain the experience needed to move forward with a tech career.
+An entry-level tech job is a position you can start with little to no experience at all.
+These are the jobs you are likely to get right after graduating college or earning a coding bootcamp certificate.
+Many entry-level tech jobs can help anyone with the right technical skills gain the experience needed to move forward with a tech career.

-You may be wondering how much an entry level IT job pays.
-Technology careers are unique in that they allow both college graduates and non-graduates to make six figures quickly.
+You may wonder how much an entry-level IT job pays.
+Technology careers are unique in that they allow both college graduates and non-graduates to find six-figure jobs.
 When you start your tech career, you expect to make a decent living.
-But which entry level tech jobs offer the highest starting salaries?
+Read below to learn about the highest-paying entry-level tech jobs and how to get them.

 |Job Title||Median Salary (Annual)|

 The 10 Best Entry-Level Jobs in Tech

 The best entry-level tech jobs include tech sales engineer, web developer, and data analyst.
 Entry-level jobs in tech vary quite drastically, so do your research to see which positions suit your skills.
 Keep in mind that you might need extra certificates or experience to get these jobs.
 Read below to learn more about the best technology jobs with no experience.

 DevOps engineers work to improve the productivity of a company by combining basic technical knowledge, engineering skills, and programming and coding expertise.
 They are often responsible for analyzing and creating systems software.
 There are also in charge of network building.

 As a beginner DevOps engineer, all you need is a bachelor’s degree.
 Many companies will have you working under the supervision of a more experienced engineer at first.
 DevOps engineers earn a median salary of $132,530 per year.
 The average salary you can expect to earn at an entry-level position is a bit lower.